fhoedemakers/pico-infonesPlus/README.md

 - Wire the 3.3V Pin to the breadboard + column.
 - Wire the GND Pin to the breadboard - column
 - Wire the breadboard left ground column (-) with the breadboard right ground column (-)
-- Optional: Attach a push button to the breadboard and connect to the Feather RST ping and breadboard ground column(-).
+- Optional: Attach a push button to the breadboard and connect a wire from this button to the Feather RST pin and breadboard ground column(-).
 This adds an extra easy to access Reset button.

 #### Adafruit Micro-SD breakout board+